zlsa/zlsadesign.com/content/article/fiction/the-bearded-dragon.md

 ---

-Three months later, for my birthday, I got a bearded dragon lizard.
+Three months later, for my birthday, my parents' gift was a lizard – a bearded dragon.
 Thanks to Sam, I now felt like an expert on lizards and reptiles.
 When my parents told me that the clerk had identified my new lizard as female, I could double-check it.
 (She was.)
 My parents had even gotten a terrarium with a layer of store-bought gravel, and my dragon looked happy to be sunning on the gray rock under the heat lamp.
 In a fit of giddy irony, I named her Clyde.

 I thought Clyde's colors were beautiful.
 My parents thought her scales were bland and dirty; but among the beige and yellow scales there were black